 These guys will hang on the side of my large family photo on my mantle.
 I also made this frame for the photo on my own and for next to nothing.
 Below is an example of an additional one I made.
 You can read that blog post here called Do It Yourself Wall Art.

 I will be adding hanging lights or lanterns to the shutters for depth.
 Farmhouse hooks and battery operated lights will be in the mix.
-I love these ones found here from Amazon:
+I found a chunk of ones I love that are in budget right here (make sure to check out that post for links to lots of lanterns!).

 Some of my favorite DIY sisters have the coolest idea for window treatments.
 I have wanted to add them for along time.
 You can find their tutorial here that I will be following.